Brain-Development-and-Disorders-Lab/mars/README.md

-# SampleFlow
+# Lab

-SampleFlow is a fully-customizable workflow tool for tracking and managing laboratory samples and equipment.
+Lab is an un-named and fully-customizable workflow tool for tracking and managing laboratory samples and equipment.